richardagilecoach/richardagilecoach.github.io/_posts/2025-02-27-join-the-hod-squad-if-you-want-to-improve.md

 **TL;DR**
 There didn't seem to be a community to support those that are responsible for groups of delivery folks, so I set one up.
 Advice, guidance, support and connections.
 Please join if that sounds useful or share it with a friend you know too!

 **Your takeaway**:  A free online community with some IRL meetups when we can?...WHERE DO I SIGN!
-Link below 🙂
+[Right here](https://forms.gle/FNkCHjr9NnQ2awxNA). 🙂

 ## Why did you set this up then Richard?